Arietids – most active daytime meteor shower – peaks June 7, 2023

-The Arietids are sometimes said to be the most active daytime meteor shower.
+Note: The Arietids are sometimes said to be the most active daytime meteor shower.

 How to observe the Arietids

 So – although most Arietid meteors fly in daylight – you might catch an Arietid in the last dark hour before dawn, any time during the first and second weeks of June.
-And, in 2022, the shower’s peak comes on June 7.

 The trick is to catch them in the narrow window after the radiant rises (or when it is about to rise), but before the visible breaking of dawn.
 The radiant rises just before the beginning of astronomical twilight, which is the darkest twilight stage, defined as the period of time when the center of the sun is 12 degrees below the horizon to 18 degrees below the horizon.
 You probably won’t even notice any illumination in the sky during astronomical twilight.

 Face east and watch for meteors moving away from the radiant.
 The meteors will be moving out in all directions from the radiant.
-So many will never breach your horizon.
+Therefore, many will never breach your horizon.
 But some meteors will move upward in your eastern predawn sky.

 How many meteors will you see?